 Perfluorooctane sulfonate/perfluorooctanoic acid (PFOS/PFOA) are members of a family of emerging contaminants known as per- and polyfluoroalkyl substances (PFAS) that are directly related to the former use of Aqueous Film Forming Foam (AFFF), a fire suppressing agent that was used by the DoD.
 On 10 April 2024, the USEPA issued regulatory limits under the Safe Drinking Water Act for six PFAS chemicals and mixtures containing two or more other chemicals and perfluorobutane sulfonate (which are used to calculate a Hazard Index limit of 1) in drinking water.
-The preliminary assessment for Davis-Monthan AFB identified 37 potential AFFF release areas, 6 of which were identified for site inspection.
+The preliminary assessment for Davis-Monthan AFB identified 37 potential AFFF release areas, 6 of which were identified for site inspection and the remaining sites were excluded from further investigation as they were determined to either have no historical use of AFFF indicated, to have no releases occurring where AFFF may have been present, or have sampling confirming no PFAS compounds were present.
 Four of these areas were combined into one site, resulting in three AFFF release areas for site inspection.
 The DAF is currently in the process of completing Phase 1 of the AFFF remedial investigation and is actively working with state and local regulatory agencies on the investigation and associated documentation.
 The off-base portion of the Remedial Investigation is expected to be completed June 2026.
+Due to the preliminary results of the Remedial Investigation for AFFF, as well as initial results from ADEQ's Central Tucson PFAS Project, a Non-Time Critical Removal Action was approved to begin treating the PFAS-impacted drinking water aguifer in Tucson that extends from Davis-Monthan AFB.
+An Environmental Services Agreement was entered into between the DAF and ADEQ to fund construction, operation, and maintenance of a demonstration-level PFAS removal facility until the Remedial Investigation is completed.